University of Venda

-The University of Venda (Univen; Yunivesithi ya Venḓa, Universiteit van Venda) is a South African comprehensive rural-based institution, located in Thohoyandou in Limpopo province.
+The University of Venda (Univen; Yunivesithi ya Venḓa, Universiteit van Venda) is a South African comprehensive university, located in Thohoyandou in Limpopo province.
+It is rural-based.
 It was established in 1981 under the then Republic of Venda government.

 History

 The university was established in 1981 to serve the inhabitants of the Venda Bantustan; however, the student body at Univen never consisted of Venda students only as students from all over the Northern Transvaal attended the institution.
 After the end of Apartheid and the re-integration of the bantustans into South Africa, Univen student body were drawn from all over South Africa.
 With the South African government's programme of tertiary education reform in the new millennium, Univen became a "comprehensive university", offering both theoretically oriented and practically oriented courses.

 Campus

 The University of Venda has one main campus in Thohoyandou.
 The campus houses all four faculties of the institution, namely: